 - Parliament Hill is a must-see stop on any tour of the lights, with tens of thousands of bulbs lighting its historic buildings.

-- From December 7 to 25, 2017, a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.
+- Also from December 7, 2017 to January 7, 2018, a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.
 Inspired by Canada’s nature, climate and culture, this 13-minute fairy tale runs nightly in a loop, from 5:30 p.m. to 11:00 p.m.

 - The switch is flipped at an official illumination ceremony open to the public that includes carols, on-site performances and a pyrotechnic show.
 The ceremony will take place on Thursday, December 7 on Parliament Hill at 7:00 p.m.